charlie-paterson/Research-Project/README.md

 <p align="center"><em>Figure 3: This shows how the mean squared error changed over the course of the training process.</em></p>

+The MATLAB neural network performance plot includes a graph that illustrates how the Mean Squared Error (MSE) evolves during the training process.
+This graph tracks the MSE for the training, validation, and test datasets at each epoch, providing an indication of the model’s learning progression.
+As the training advances, the MSE gradually decreases, signaling that the model is minimizing the error between the predicted refractive index values and the actual targets.
+The consistent decrease in MSE for both training and validation sets suggests that the model is successfully learning and generalizing the patterns of atmospheric refractivity.
+The MSE curve's smooth decline and stabilization near the lower bound highlight the model’s effectiveness in capturing radar wave propagation patterns, indicating reliable performance for future predictions.

 <p align="center">
   <img src="Figures/gradient.png" alt="Plot Description" width="300"/>